News For Public Officials . . . . Get the Newsletter - It's FREENFPO Home Strategic Campaign News Campaign Tool Chest Our Readers Write

 Check Forgery

 An identity thief can draw a draft on your bank account with any merchant that accepts "checks by phone".
-All that is needed is a copy of a check that displays the account number and bank routing number.
+All that is needed is a a check that displays the account number and bank routing number.
 Thousands of these images can be found on any County Website that displays the imaged documents.

 Stalkers